 In this regard, the LECROSI states that CECIIs, regardless of whether they are close-ended EU or Non-EU AIFs, domestic CECIIs or any other types of foreign CECIIs, regardless of the management company or regardless of what the type of investor it is addressed to management companies depending on both the fund and investor shall comply with all requirements imposed by the LECROSI in order to legally commercialise a CECII in Spain.

-To sum up, the legal situation for CECIIs has changed significantly as of the entering into force of the LECROSI.
+To sum up, the legal situation for CECIIs has changed significantly since the LECROSI entered into force.

 Other forms of possible placement options for fund interests outside fund regulations